onecodex/sars-cov-2/README.md

 1. Map reads to the Wuhan-Hu-1 reference and trim ARTIC primer sequences
 2. Generate a consensus sequence (bcftools for Illumina; medaka for Oxford Nanopore)
 3. Call variants with a limit of 200x coverage, as recommended by the ARTIC network.
-While indels and SNVs are reported for Illumina data, only SNVs are reported for Oxford Nanopore based on benchmarking studies that indicate small indel detection is unreliable (
+While indels and SNVs are reported for Illumina data, only SNVs are reported for Oxford Nanopore based on benchmarking studies that indicate [`small indel detection is unreliable.`](https://doi.org/10.1038/s41467-020-20075-6)
 4. Assign Pangolin and Nextclade lineages
 5. Predict amino acid mutations
 6. Predict consequences of compound variants (ex: adjacent SNVs on the same codon; frame-shifting indels followed by frame-restoring indels)